DizkoDan/cyberjunx-chirpy-test/_posts/2007-12-19-off-to-the-pub-to-have-a-coupl.md

 ---
 id: 254
-title: 'Off to the pub to have a coupl...'
+title: 'Off to the pub to have a coupl'
 date: '2007-12-19T13:03:40-04:00'
 layout: post
 guid: 'http://www.cyberjunx.com/blog/archives/2007/12/19/off-to-the-pub-to-have-a-coupl/'